 In his college career Nico contributed to stem cell research at UCSF's Gladstone Institutes and UCSB's Clegg Lab, and worked as an Italian tutor with CLAS.
 During his senior year of college he began working as a medical scribe at Santa Barbara Cottage ER, a clinical experience that continued during his two gap years.
 Nico has participated in humanitarian medical clinics with Global Medical Brigades in Honduras, Lwala Community Alliance in Western Kenya, and Doctors Without Walls locally in Santa Barbara.
-Nico is getting his M.D. at UC Irvine School of Medicine, with planned graduation in 2019.
+Nico received his M.D. at UC Irvine School of Medicine in 2019.
 He is involved in coordinating medical mission trips to Tijuana for UCI Medical Students.
 Nico hopes to have a balanced medical career that involves patient care, procedures, administration, and lifelong service to the community.
 In his free time, Nico enjoys traveling, cooking Italian cuisine, hiking, playing beach volleyball, playing and watching baseball, and seeing live music.

 Lauren Downey started her career in the Health Professions Association her sophomore year at UCSB as the Public Relations Director in 2013.
 She worked primarily on marketing strategies and recruiting members.
 Through volunteering at Cottage Hospital, Lauren was able to set up a relationship with the Events Director at Cottage and organized a group of HPA members to volunteer every year at Cottage Hospital’s Annual Heart Health Fair.
 Her largest contribution to HPA was her co-founding of Partners in Wellness with Amir Soltani at Santa Barbara Cottage Hospital.